 To register a data store with ArcGIS Enterprise on Kubernetes, add a data store item in the portal.
 You can also register a data store and add a data store item from ArcGIS Pro under the following conditions:

-- You're registering a database or file share.
+- You're registering a database or cloud data warehouse.

 Get started using data store items

 See the following to learn how to use and manage data store items: